Digital Marketing Services London

 Frequently Asked Questions

-How long does a full branding project take?
+How long does a branding agency project take in London?

 Strategy only: two to three weeks.
 Full brand identity from strategy through guidelines: six to ten weeks depending on scope and feedback turnaround.
 A focused visual refresh for a business with existing strategy: three to four weeks.
 We set a clear milestone timeline at the start of every engagement and hold to it.